 The SRS airbag and seat belt pretensioner devices in your Toyota contain explosive chemicals.
-If the vehicle is scrapped with the airbags and pretensioners left as they are, it may cause an accident such as a fire.
+If the vehicle is scrapped with the airbags and pretensioners left as they are, this may cause an accident such as fire.
 Be sure to have the systems of the SRS airbag and seat belt pretensioner removed and disposed of by a qualified service shop or by your Toyota dealer before you dispose of your vehicle.

-On-pavement and off-road driving tips (four-wheel drive models only)
+On-pavement and off-road driving tips

-This vehicle will handle and maneuver differently from an ordinary passenger car because it is also designed for off-road use.
-As with other vehicles of this type, failure to operate this vehicle correctly may result in loss of control or an accident.
-Be sure to read "Off-road vehicle precautions" in Part 2 and "Off-road driving precautions" in Part 3.
+This vehicle will handle and maneuver differently from an ordinary passenger car because it is designed for off-road use also.
+It has a significantly higher rollover rate than other types of vehicles.
+In addition, this vehicle has a higher ground clearance and center of gravity than that of an ordinary passenger car.
+This vehicle design feature causes this type of vehicle to be more likely to rollover.
+Failure to operate this vehicle correctly may result in loss of control, accidents or vehicle rollover causing death or serious injury.
+Be sure to read "Off-road vehicle precautions" in Section 2 and "Offroad driving precautions" in Section 3.